Cameras, film, film, cameras!

 What the hell does this mean??
 It means that they are great FUN cameras but don't always last long!
 Mine have lasted anything from a few weeks to a few years.
 Their price on the web is very, very greatly overrated (you can find better rants than I have time to write).
 Great design, real nice heavy feel, but quality control abysmal (well, Soviet), like many Soviet products.
 A shame, since other aspects are great.
 I've gone so far as to make a pilgrimage to the Lomo factory; saw examples of their numerous products and prototypes, but no Lomo cameras for sale, frown.
 All sold to the West for sale at high markup.
 Best bet for this is to go to the xUSSR and buy an old lomo second-hand at a camera shop for about $15 [but they are all being bought up there for sale on e-bay @ $US90!
 Search out an old Cosina instead, or a Minox - you can get one of these great cameras for less that the $150 (ow!) some people are trying to sell the Lomo for.
 I've been through 3-4 Lomos over about 10 years.
 But god, they're fantastic -when they still work!
 Bought the last one in Ukraine, August 2001 [paid $25 - the most ever!]...
 I think it conked out in 2002 as I recall.
 Design and ergonomics almost perfect! [but remember they are a 95% copy of the Cosina CX; if the USSR had been sued by Cosina, they would have lost hands down!
 Ditto for the Kiev 35, the early FEDs, The Kiev 30, etc., etc...

 FED-2 1 Soviet camera.
 Initials stand for "Felix Edmundovich Dzerzhinsky"; he was founder of the original; Soviet Secret police; the predecessor of the famous KGB.
-Sheesh - Only in the USSR! (speaking of Feliks Edmundovich, remind me to tell you sometime about when I worked on a classified project in the "Club Dzerzhinsky", in the KGB HQ, when I lived in Minsk in the early 90s)
+Sheesh - Only in the USSR! (speaking of Feliks Edmundovich, remind me to tell you sometime about when I worked on a classified project dealing with Lee Harvey Oswald in the "Club Dzerzhinsky" inside the KGB HQ, when I lived in Minsk in the early 90s - it's true!)

 Kiev 35A.
 Soviet, later Ukrainian copy of Minox 35x.
 Reliability, results, and number owned similar to Lomo.
 [1 2 3].
-Kiev is the Russian name for Kyiv, the Capital City of Ukraine!
+Kiev is the Russian name for Kyiv, the Capital City of Ukraine (pronounced as it appears, noy as keyy-evv, howdy!)!
 I have also been to this factory in search of parts, etc.

 Kiev 30 - 2 of them [1 2]